Yankees vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani will look for his sixth straight game with a hit in this contest.
-In his last five games he is batting .381 with a triple, three home runs, three walks and five RBI.
+- Ohtani will look for his seventh straight game with a hit in this matchup.
+During his last 10 games he is hitting .308 with a double, a triple, five home runs, six walks and eight RBI.

 Ohtani Recent Games